Pre-Health Students

 Pre-Health Programs

-In particular, students interested in attending Medical School should begin preparing for the Medical School Application process during their Junior year.
-See a generic timeline below Other health allied program application deadlines can vary.
+Students interested in attending Medical School can get a jump-start on the application process by preparing during their Junior year.
+See a generic timeline below.
+Other health allied program application deadlines can vary.

-Athens State supports students interested in applying to Professional Schools, and we will work with you to develop a course load and timeline.
-Example information for Medical school application preparations:
+If you are interested in applying to Professional Schools, and we will work with you to develop a course load and timeline.
+Example information for medical school application preparations:

 Courses typically required for medical school admission (requirements vary):